josh-h/sailmq/docs/en/Configuration_System.md

-- **File descriptor limits**, RocketMQ needs open file descriptors for files(CommitLog and ConsumeQueue) and network connections.
+- **File descriptor limits**, SailMQ needs open file descriptors for files(CommitLog and ConsumeQueue) and network connections.
 We recommend setting  655350 for file descriptors.

-- **Disk scheduler**, the deadline I/O scheduler is recommended for RocketMQ, which attempts to provide a guaranteed latency for requests.
+- **Disk scheduler**, the deadline I/O scheduler is recommended for SailMQ, which attempts to provide a guaranteed latency for requests.